JJ/raku-test-script-output/README.md

 NAME
 ====

-Test::Script::Output - Tests the output of scripts with special comments
+Test::Script::Output - Tests the output of scripts using special comments

 SYNOPSIS
 ========